George Stoneman

-George Stoneman Jr. (August 8, 1822 – September 5, 1894) was a United States Army cavalry officer and politician who served as the fifteenth Governor of California from 1883 to 1887.
-He was trained at West Point, where his roommate was Stonewall Jackson, and graduated in 1846.
-Stoneman served in the Army for thirty-six years, though he was relieved of command in 1871.
-During this time, he was involved in multiple conflicts, including the Mexican–American War, where he did not see any combat, the Yuma War, and the American Civil War.
-In 1861, Stoneman was promoted to Brigadier General, and was later put in command of the Army of the Potomac's 3rd Infantry Corps, and subsequently the newly-created cavalry corps.
+George Stoneman Jr. (August 8, 1822 – September 5, 1894) was a United States Army cavalry officer and politician who served as the 15th governor of California from 1883 to 1887.

+Stoneman trained at West Point, graduating in 1846, and served in the U.S. Army for 36 years.
+He was involved in multiple conflicts, including the Mexican–American War, the Yuma War, and the American Civil War.
+In 1861, Stoneman was promoted to Brigadier General, and was later put in command of the Army of the Potomac's 3rd Infantry Corps, and subsequently the newly created cavalry corps.

 At the Battle of Chancellorsville in 1863, under the command of Joseph Hooker, Stoneman failed in an ambitious attempt to penetrate behind enemy lines, getting bogged down at an important river crossing.
 Hooker placed much of the blame for the Union army's defeat on Stoneman.
 His sharp criticism may have been in part intended to deflect blame placed on himself for the North's defeat.

-While commanding cavalry under William Tecumseh Sherman in Georgia, Stoneman was captured, but soon exchanged.
+While commanding cavalry under William Tecumseh Sherman in Georgia, Stoneman was captured by Confederate soldiers, but soon exchanged.